atuttle/blog/blog/2022/til-typescript-object-indexing.md

 Note that the first line of the method still declares the `groups` object as `any` but TS doesn't complain about this because it can see from the input type, the output type, and the logic of the function that the contract is being adhered to.

 So the trick was the use of the `[index: string]` syntax.
 You're telling TS that the object will be indexed by strings.
-Let's review what the original error message was:
+If we look back at the error message one last time...

 > ... because expression of type 'string' can't be used to index type '{}'.

 Hopefully, for myself and for you alike, seeing this error message in the future will jog our memories about this `[index:]` syntax.

-[^1]: I'm still not clear on the difference between a Type and an Interface...
-[^2]: Sorta.
-I'm cutting some corners for the sake of brevity.
+[^1]: If you're not familiar with the syntax `x ??= y`, it's shorthand for `if (typeof x === 'undefined' || x === null){ x = y }`.
+I only just [learned](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_nullish_assignment) of it today.
+This is something I've been wanting for at least 10 years!
+I love how much JS is evolving these days!

 [handbook]: https://www.typescriptlang.org/docs/handbook/intro.html
 [isig]: https://www.typescriptlang.org/docs/handbook/2/objects.html#index-signatures